gamtiq/frontend-tools/README.md

 ### Analysis, performance, optimization <a name="analysis"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
 * [Bundle Buddy](https://github.com/samccone/bundle-buddy) - a tool to help you find source code duplication across your javascript chunks/splits.
+* [Bundle Phobia](https://bundlephobia.com/) - know the performance impact of including an npm package in your app's bundle.
 * [Front-End Performance Checklist](https://github.com/thedaviddias/Front-End-Performance-Checklist) - an exhaustive list of elements you should check or at least be aware of, as a Front-End developer and apply to your project.
 * [Lighthouse](https://developers.google.com/web/tools/lighthouse/) - an open-source, automated tool for improving the quality of web pages.
 It has audits for performance, accessibility, progressive web apps, and more.
 * [Optimize your libraries with webpack](https://github.com/GoogleChromeLabs/webpack-libs-optimizations) - tips to make your webpack bundle smaller.
+* [Package Phobia](https://packagephobia.now.sh/) - reports the size of an npm package before you install it.
+This is useful for inspecting potential dependencies or devDependencies without using up precious disk space or waiting minutes for npm install.
 * [Size Limit](https://github.com/ai/size-limit) - calculate the real cost of your JS for end users and throws an error if the cost exceeds the limit.
 * [Source map explorer](https://github.com/danvk/source-map-explorer) - analyze and debug space usage through source maps.
 The source map explorer determines which file each byte in your minified code came from.
 * [Webpack Bundle Analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) - webpack plugin and CLI utility that represents bundle content as convenient interactive zoomable treemap.